Sign-tunable anomalous Hall effect induced by two-dimensional symmetry-protected nodal structures in ferromagnetic perovskite oxide thin films: 4. Methods

 \subsection{Transport and magnetic measurements}

-For the Hall effect measurement of SRO thin films, we prepared a $60$ nm-thick Au electrode on top of SRO thin films with a Hall bar geometry by using an electron beam evaporator.
-Electric transport measurement was carried out by using a Physical Property Measurement System (PPMS), Quantum Design Inc..
-The magnetic characterization was performed with a superconducting quantum interface device (SQUID) magnetometry with out-of-plane geometry.
-Since the easy axis of SRO ultra-thin film is perpendicular to the thin film on STO (001) substrate, we measured out-of-plane magnetization by SQUID and MOKE measurements~\cite{klein96, Schultz09}.
-For ionic liquid gating, we used Diethylmethyl(2-methoxyethyl)ammonium bis(trifluoromethylsulfonyl)imide (DEME-TFSI) as an electrolyte.
-We applied gate voltages at 260~K for 30~minutes to form an electric double layer.
+For the Hall effect measurement of SRO thin films, we prepared a $60$-nm-thick Au electrode on top of the SRO thin films with a Hall bar geometry using an electron beam evaporator.
+Electric transport measurement was carried out using a physical property measurement system (Quantum Design Inc.).
+The magnetic characterization was performed using superconducting quantum interface device (SQUID) magnetometry with out-of-plane geometry.
+Given that the easy axis of the SRO ultrathin film is perpendicular to the thin film on STO (001) substrate, we measured the out-of-plane magnetization via SQUID magnetometry~\cite{klein96, Schultz09}.
+For ionic liquid gating, we used diethylmethyl(2-methoxyethyl)ammonium bis(trifluoromethylsulfonyl)imide (DEME-TFSI) as an electrolyte.
+We applied a gate voltage at 260~K for 30~min to form an electric double layer.

-\subsection{Angle-resolved Photoemission Spectroscopy}
+\subsection{Angle-resolved photoemission spectroscopy}

-ARPES and Spin-polarized ARPES measurement were performed in the home lab with He I$\alpha$ ($hv=21.2 eV$) photons.
-For the photon energy dependent studies, ARPES measurements were performed at the beam line 4.0.3 of the Advanced Light Source, Lawrence Berkeley National Laboratory.
+{\it In-situ} ARPES measurements were performed at 10~K using the home lab system equipped with a Scienta DA30 analyzer and a discharge lamp from Fermi instrument.
+He I$\alpha$ ($hv=21.2$~eV) light was mostly used.
+For the photon energy-dependent and CD studies, ARPES measurements were performed at the beam line 4.0.3 end station of the Advanced Light Source equipped with a Scienta R8000.
+Photon energy dependent ARPES measurements were performed at 10~K with photon energies ranging from 50 to 120~eV.
+CD-ARPES measurements were performed at 20~K with left- and right-circularly polarized (LCP and RCP, respectively) 80~eV light.
+The light incident angle was $45 \pm 10^{\circ}$.

+Spin polarization was measured with a spin-resolved ARPES system in our laboratory.
+The system was equipped with a SPECS PHOIBOS 225 analyzer and a very low energy electron diffraction (VLEED) spin detector.
+For the spin detector, an oxidized iron film deposited on W(100) was used as the scattering target.
+He I$\alpha$ ($hv=21.2$~eV) light was used as the light source.
+The energy resolution was set to $\sim$ 60~meV with a pass energy of 10~eV.
+We used a Sherman function value of 0.29~$\pm$~0.01 to obtain the spin polarization.